Eugene Forsey: Biography

 In 1958, Forsey, though still a CCF member, was appointed by the Progressive Conservative government of John Diefenbaker to the Board of Broadcast Governors, the predecessor of the Canadian Radio-television and Telecommunications Commission.
 He remained in that position until he resigned in 1962 because of policy differences.

 Shortly after the formation of the New Democratic Party from the alliance of the CLC with the CCF, Forsey resigned from the party because of its constitutional policy which viewed Quebec as a nation within Canada.
 Later in the 1960s, he was attracted to the views of Pierre Trudeau on the Canadian constitution, and joined the Liberal Party of Canada upon being appointed to the Senate in 1970.
 He retired from the upper house on reaching the age of 75 in 1979, and turned down an offer from the Liberals to run for a seat in the House of Commons of Canada.
 He opposed the emergence of Quebec nationalism.
 Québecor leaders objected that the word "dominion" indicated that Ottawa would have control over Quebec.
 Under Prime Minister Louis St-Laurent, compromises were reached that quietly, and without legislation, "dominion" was retired in official government names, titles and statements, usually replaced by "federal".
 Dominion Day remained until in May 1980 when a private member's bill to replace the name with Canada Day was unexpectedly passed in the House.
 In the Senate, Forsey and the Monarchist League of Canada strongly defended the traditional usage.
 When a Gallup poll showed 70 percent of all Canadians favoured the change, the Senate approved the bill without a recorded vote.
 He subsequently resigned from the Liberal Party in 1982 due to disagreements with the proposed changes to the Constitution of Canada.

 In 1968, he was made an Officer of the Order of Canada and was promoted to Companion in 1988.
 He was appointed to the Queen's Privy Council for Canada on June 10, 1985.

 In his many commentaries on constitutional issues, especially the reserve powers of the Crown, Forsey was a conspicuous supporter of the action of the Governor-General of Australia, Sir John Kerr, in dismissing the Prime Minister, Gough Whitlam, in the 1975 constitutional crisis because his government was unable to obtain supply (approval to spend money) from the parliament and refused to call a general election.

 In retirement Forsey published a study of the labour movement in 1982, Trade Unions in Canada, 1812–1902.
-His publication How Canadians Govern Themselves is perhaps his most enduring legacy, being a simple yet comprehensive guide to Canadian government that is continuously edited and published with posthumous credit.
+His publication How Canadians Govern Themselves is his most enduring legacy, being a comprehensive guide to Canadian government that is continuously edited and published with posthumous credit.